Don H. Barden: Career

+Death

 On May 19, 2011, Barden died of lung cancer at The Barbara Ann Karmanos Cancer Institute in Detroit.
 He was 67.
 Earlier that year, his wife Bella had filed for legal separation, saying in court documents that her husband was so sick with cancer that he could not make his own business and financial decisions.
 He and his wife Bella are interred at Woodlawn Cemetery near the Michael Jackson commemorative cenotaph.